Dynamic Information Design with Diminishing Sensitivity Over News: Related Literature and Predictions of Other Belief-Based Utility Models

 \subsubsection{News Utility without Diminishing Sensitivity}

 The literature on reference-dependent preferences and news utility has focused on two-part linear gain-loss utility functions, which violate diminishing sensitivity.
-If $\mu$ is two-part linear with loss aversion, then it follows from the martingale property of Bayesian beliefs that one-shot resolution is weakly optimal for the sender among all information structures.
+If $\mu$ is two-part linear with loss aversion, then it follows from the martingale property of Bayesian beliefs that one-shot resolution is weakly optimal for the agent among all information structures.
 If there is strict loss aversion, then one-shot resolution does strictly better than any information structure that resolves uncertainty gradually.
-As our results have shown, more nuanced information structures emerge as optimal when the receiver exhibits diminishing sensitivity.